Best mortgage rates in the UK

 A fixed-rate mortgage means that your mortgage payment will not change for a set period of time.
 A fixed-rate mortgage can be secured for 2, 3, 5, 7 or 10 years with some rates available for the full term of your mortgage.

 Below we have shown the best current fixed-rate mortgage deals for 2 years, 5 years and 10 years.
+Choosing between the different fixed periods will be driven largely by your personal circumstances but also the rate that you can secure.
 The rates are based on a 60%, 80% and 90% loan-to-value purchase of a property that costs £350,000 where the mortgage is taken over 25 years.
 In order to see the latest mortgage deals you should use our mortgage comparison tool.
 However, some deals are not available via comparison sites so it is advisable to speak to a mortgage broker* who can find the best mortgage for your personal circumstances.
-You can also find more fixed-rate deals in our article, "Best fixed-rate mortgage deals in the UK".
+You can also find more fixed-rate deals in our article, 'Best fixed-rate mortgage deals in the UK'.

 Best 2-year fixed-rate mortgage deals